 - University of Virginia School of Law Federal Administrative Decisions and Actions Page

-Our current fall semester interns are:
+Our current spring semester interns are:

 - Safiya Hamit, a 2L from American University Washington College of Law.